-CMPS 360 Operating Systems (5)
+CMPS 3600 Operating Systems (4)

-A study of the introductory concepts in operating systems: historical development of batch, multiprogrammed, and interactive systems; file, memory, device, process, and thread management; interrupt and trap handlers, abstraction layer, message passing; kernel tasks and kernel design issues; signals and interprocess communication; synchronization, concurrency, and deadlock problems.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 223.
+A study of the introductory concepts in operating systems: historical development of batch, multi-programmed, and interactive systems; virtual memory, process, and thread management; interrupt and trap handlers, abstraction layer, message passing; kernel tasks and kernel design issues; signals and interprocess communication; synchronization, concurrency, and deadlock problems.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: CMPS 2020 with a grade of C- or better.

-CMPS 376 Computer Networks (5)
+CMPS 3620 Computer Networks (4)

-A study of computer networks focusing on the TCP/IP Internet protocols and covering in detail the four layers: physical, data link, network, and transport.
-This course includes a laboratory in which students will cover important network utilities, debugging tools, process and thread control as it relates to network programming, and the coding of programs which do interprocess communication over sockets.
-The typical Internet client program which accesses a TCP network server daemon will be covered in detail.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 223.
+A study of the theory of computer networking focusing on the TCP/IP Internet protocols and covering the five layers: physical, data link, network, transport, and application.
+Communication on wired, wireless, and cellular networks will be covered.
+The course will introduce secure communication and its incorporation into different layers of the model.
+As part of the laboratory component, students will learn systems programming as it relates to interprocess communication over sockets, I/O handling, process and thread control, and the development of client/server programs.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: CMPS 2020 with a grade of C- or better.

+CMPS 3640 Distributed and Parallel Computation (3)

+Introduction to core topics in distributed and parallel computation.
+System models, parallel vs. distributed systems, communication, locality, concurrency, non-determinism, fault tolerance, distributed algorithms, and parallel programming.
+Each week lecture meets for 100 minutes and lab meets for 150 minutes.
+Prerequisites: CMPS 3600 and CMPS 3620

-CMPS 340 Introduction to Digital Forensics (5)
+CMPS 3650 Digital Forensics (4)

-Investigative techniques, evidence handling procedures, forensics tools, digital crime reconstruction, and legal guidelines.
-Case studies cover a range of hardware and software platforms.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: None (CMPS 215 or a good working knowledge of Unix is recommended).
+Investigative techniques, evidence handling procedures, forensics tools, digital crime reconstruction, incident response, ethics, and legal guidelines within the context of digital information and computer compromises.
+Hands-on case studies cover a range of hardware and software platforms and teach students how to gather evidence, analyze evidence, and reconstruct incidents.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: None (CMPS 2650 or a good working knowledge of Unix/Linux is recommended).

-CMPS 311 Server Scripting Languages (5)
+CMPS 3680 Web Programming II (3)

 Languages, principles and techniques fundamental to web application development on the server side.
 The latest languages and technologies are addressed, to include ASP, PHP, Perl, Python.
-Prerequisites: CMPS 221 and 211 or instructor approval.
+Each week lecture meets for 100 minutes and lab meets for 150 minutes.
+Prerequisites: CMPS 2010 with a grade of C- or better and CMPS 2680 or instructor approval.

-CMPS 377 Special Topics in Computer Science (3-5)
+CMPS 3770 Special Topics (1-3)

 This course will be used to supplement other courses with additional work at the intermediate level.
-Prerequisite: Permission of instructor.

-CMPS 410 Theory of Language Translation (5)

-A study of techniques relevant to the theory of language translation including finite state machines, formal languages, grammars, lexical and syntactic analysis.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 350.

-CMPS 411 Theory of Automata (5)

-A study of algorithms as they relate to nonlinear data structures and external files.
-Time and space analysis of several popular algorithms, and a discussion of NP-hard and NP-complete problems.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 223.

-CMPS 420 Embedded Systems (5)

-Built on logic designs, using assembly and C languages to study embedded systems with regard to their software, hardware, theories and implementation methodology.
-Various embedded system development tools, such as assemblers, debuggers and cross compilers, will be introduced and used in the course.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisites: CMPS 224 and 320.
+Course is repeatable, but only a combined total of 4 units of CMPS 377x, 477x, and 48xx may be used for elective credit towards the major requirements.
+Prerequisite: CMPS 2020 with a grade of C- or better or permission of instructor.

+CMPS 3771 Special Topics Laboratory (1)

+Optional laboratory for the study of topics at the intermediate level.
+Course is repeatable, but only a combined total of 4 units of CMPS 377x, 477x, and 48xx may be used for elective credit towards the major requirements.
+Co-requisite: CMPS 3770.
+Prerequisite: CMPS 2020 with a grade of C- or better or permission of the instructor.

-CMPS 421 Advanced Computer Architecture (5)
+CMPS 4210 Advanced Computer Architecture (4)

-Continuation of CMPS 321 including speed-up arithmetic algorithms, vector and parallel processing, organization of memory for high performance processors, and a comparative study of supercomputer architectures.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 321.
+Foundations of parallelism in computer architecture.
+This course concentrates on the quantitative principles of computer architecture, instruction set and addressing design, instruction-level parallelism (ILP), compiler considerations for parallelism, cache and memory design, multiprocessor (including multi-core processors) and thread-level parallelism (TLP).
+A constant theme is how the hardware can achieve greater efficiency by exploiting various types of parallelism.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: CMPS 3240.